sahinfalcon/forage-dashboard/README.md

 #### Deployment and Hosting:
 - Render: Hosts the Flask application and provides a web server environment.
-- Amazon EC2 with tmux: Utilized to run Airflow DAGs persistently.
+- Amazon EC2 with tmux: Utilised to run Airflow DAGs persistently.

 #### Version Control and Collaboration:
 - Git/GitHub: Used for version control, collaborative working, and tracking changes.